shichao-an/blog-source/2013/11/10/wake_suspend_machines_local_ethernet.rst

     192.168.0.201   machine-a

 3. Setup SSH server on Machine A.
-4. Create a user account (say “yourname”) on Machine A for SSH login
+4. Create a user account (say "yourname") on Machine A for SSH login
 5. Configure public and private keys for SSH login without password
 6. Install pm-utils on Machine A.
 7. Edit /etc/sudoers on Machine A to add the following line::